fukun07/neural-image-captioning/readme.md

 After downloading the **data.zip**, you are able to run model **baseline** and **ss** (scene-specific).

 #### 3. configurate path
-Please open the **config.py** script and define the path you like:
+Please open the **config.py** script and define the path as you like:

-- **DATA_ROOT**: where the data are placed, default to be '../data'
+- DATA_ROOT: where the data are placed, default to be '../data'

-- **SAVE_ROOT**: where the trained models are saved, default to be '../saved'
+- SAVE_ROOT: where the trained models are saved, default to be '../saved'

 #### 4.train model
-Please run under codes/ using GPU:
+Please run **train.py** under codes/ using GPU:

 	THEANO_FLAGS=floatX=float32,device=gpu python train.py